The Best Years of Our Lives: Cast

 Casting brought together established stars as well as character actors and relative unknowns.
-The jazz drummer Gene Krupa was seen in archival footage, while Tennessee Ernie Ford, later a television star, appeared as an uncredited "hillbilly singer" (in the first of his only three film appearances).
+Jazz drummer Gene Krupa was seen in archival footage, while Tennessee Ernie Ford, later a TV star, appeared as an uncredited "hillbilly singer" (in the first of his only three film appearances).

 Blake Edwards, later a film producer and director, appeared fleetingly as an uncredited "Corporal".
 Wyler's daughters, Catherine and Judy, were cast as uncredited customers seen in the drug store where Fred Derry works.
-Sean Penn's father, Leo, played the uncredited part of the soldier working as the scheduling clerk in the Air Transport Command Office at the beginning of the film.
+Sean Penn's father, Leo, played the uncredited part of the soldier working as a scheduling clerk in the Air Transport Command Office at the beginning of the film.

-Teresa Wright was only thirteen years younger than her on-screen mother, played by Myrna Loy.
-Michael Hall (1926-2020), at the time of his death the last surviving credited cast member, with his role as Fredric March's on-screen son, is absent after the first third of the film.
-The reason was that Hall's contract with Goldwyn ended during filming, but the producer was reluctant to pay extra money to rehire him.
+Teresa Wright was only 13 years younger than her on-screen mother, played by Myrna Loy.

+Michael Hall (1926–2020) played Fredric March's son and was the last surviving credited cast member at the time of his death.
+However, he is never seen after the first third of the film.
+Hall's contract with Goldwyn ended during filming, but the producer was reluctant to pay extra money to rehire him.